 Bachelor of Arts Degree

-Required coursework consists of a series of 13 CSD Department courses; a number of out-of-department courses including biological science, physical science, behavioral science, and a sequence of modern or classical language; fulfillment of the General Education Standards; and a number of clinical observations.
+Required coursework consists of a series of 13 CSD Department courses; a number of out-of-department courses including biological science, physical science, behavioral science, and either a sequence of modern or classical language or the American Sign Language sequence (CSD 131-132); fulfillment of the General Education Standards; and a number of clinical observations.

 Links to Help with Undergraduate Program Planning